w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 The `tracestate` field value is a `list` as defined below.
 The `list` is a series of `list-members` separated by commas `,`, and a `list-member` is a key/value pair separated by an equals sign `=`.
 Spaces and horizontal tabs surrounding `list-member`s are ignored.
 There can be a maximum of 32 `list-member`s in a `list`.

-Empty and whitespace-only list elements are allowed as a list value.
-But the use of empty `tracestate` header should be considered an exception.
-The reason for allowing of empty value in `tracestate` is a difficulty for implementor to recognize the empty value when multiple `tracestate` headers were sent.
+Empty and whitespace-only list members are allowed.
+Libraries and platforms MUST accept empty `tracestate` headers, but SHOULD avoid sending them.
+The reason for allowing of empty list members in `tracestate` is a difficulty for implementor to recognize the empty value when multiple `tracestate` headers were sent.
 Whitespace characters are allowed for a similar reason as some frameworks will inject whitespace after `,` separator automatically even in case of an empty header.

 A simple example of a `list` with two `list-member`s might look like: `vendorname1=opaqueValue1,vendorname2=opaqueValue2`.